8 Best Qualitative Data Analysis Software Tools Compared

 6. MAXQDA

-A versatile mixed methods data analysis tool that’s been around since 1989.
-Export and analyze a wide range of data sources.
-These vary from interviews, reports, tables, surveys, focus groups, and handwritten text to tweets.
+A versatile mixed methods data analysis tool, MAXQDA has been around since 1989.
+Use it to export and analyze a wide range of data sources: interviews, reports, tables, surveys, focus groups, and handwritten text or tweets.
 Get deeper insights using both quantitative and qualitative data.

-MAXQDA allows you to easily search and retrieve information.
-Structure surveys both open and close-ended.
-Organize and categorize unstructured data.
-Visualize data with word clouds and more.
-Create lit reviews and work with bibliographical information.
-It offers transcription as well.
+This tool allows you to easily search and retrieve information.
+You can structure both open- and closed-ended surveys and organize and categorize unstructured data.
+Visualize data with word clouds, create lit reviews, and work with bibliographical information.

 Pros